 The Company commenced a strategic review process in the fourth quarter of 2019 and, as a result of the review, appointed Joseph Ovsenek as President and Chief Executive Officer in May 2020.
-With the appointment of new management, the Company has changed its exploration focus to the Pacific Northwest Region of North America and has acquired precious metal exploration properties in these regions and has commenced exploration.
+With the appointment of new management, the Company has changed its exploration focus to British Columbia, Canada and the western United States, has acquired precious metal exploration properties in this region and commenced exploration.